Riateche/ridual/README.md

 - Undoing operations.
 - Using vavigation history.

-Ridual is distributed under MIT license (see LICENSE file).

-Ridual is written on C++/Qt.
-You can use Qt Creator to build the project from sources, or just type in terminal:
+If you're using Ubuntu Precise, you can install Ridual from [our PPA](https://launchpad.net/%7Estrahovp/+archive/ridual).

+You also can download sources and run the command:

     qmake && make

+Ridual is written on C++/Qt and is distributed under MIT license (see LICENSE file).